-There are many forms of botulism.
+There are multiple forms of botulism.
 All forms can be fatal and are considered medical emergencies.
 The three main forms of botulism are as follows:

-- Foodborne botulism is caused by eating foods that contain the botulinum toxin.
+- Foodborne botulism is caused by eating foods that contain the botulism toxin.
 It is considered a public health emergency, as action can be taken to prevent others from eating a contaminated food.

-- Infant botulism is caused by consuming the spores of the botulinum bacteria, which then grow in the intestines and release toxin.
+- Infant botulism is caused by consuming the spores of botulism bacteria, which then grow in the intestines and release toxin.

 Two other forms of botulism also have occurred.
 Adult intestinal botulism is very rare and occurs among adults by the same route as infant botulism.
-Iatrogenic botulism can occur as a complication from injecting botulinum toxin for medical purposes, and is also very rare.
+Iatrogenic botulism is also very rare and can occur as a complication from injecting botulism toxin for cosmetic or medical purposes.

 Who gets botulism?